 Slaughtering + Imports of meat = Exports of meat + Domestic uses + Change in stocks

 In practice one item in each product balance is always calculated as a balancing residual from equation above, rather than taken directly from the data sources, in order to ensure that the exact balance holds.
-The balancing item depends on the type of meat: for beef and veal, sheep and pig meat this is exports, while for poultry the balancing item is domestic uses.
+The balancing item depends on the type of meat: for beef and veal and sheep meat this is exports, while for pork and poultry the balancing item is domestic uses.

 The figures for livestock slaughtering include those carried out at both meat establishments approved by the Department of Agriculture, Food and the Marine (DAFM) and slaughterhouses and meat plants approved by Local Authorities under S.I.
 432 of 2009.
-Poultry slaughterings are derived from data received from the DAFM.
+Poultry slaughtering figures are derived from data received from the DAFM.

 The figures for imports and exports of meat and meat products are derived from CSO's external trade statistics.
 The raw tonnage of meat and meat products traded is converted to carcass weight equivalent using a set of conversion factors agreed with European and national industry experts.